Equations over Finite Monoids with Infinite Promises: Hardness

-The existence of a selection function for $\Mscr_1$ and $\Mscr_2$ is one of the results in~\cite{LZ24:acm}, using that $\alg N$ is finite.
+Using that that $\alg N$ is finite, the proof of~\cite[Theorem 3]{LZ24:acm} on pages 3:14--3:15 therein shows the existence of a selection function for $\Mscr_1$ and $\Mscr_2$.
 It remains therefore to construct a selection function for $\Mscr_3$.

-Since there is no homomorphism $h\colon\alg M\to\alg N$ with commutative regular image and such that $[h(R^M)]\subseteq R^M$, all the elements of $\Mscr_3$ satisfy the assumption of~\Cref{prop:minor-compatibility_coset}.
-Thus, by~\Cref{prop:minor-compatibility_coset}, the map $\mathcal I$ where for an $n$-ary $f\in\Mscr_3$ we define $\mathcal I(f)$ to be the set of all coordinates contained in a maximal constant set of size smaller than the constant $K(\alg N^r)$ given in \Cref{splitting-monoids_non_regular} is a selection function.
+Since there is no homomorphism $h\colon\alg M\to\alg N$ with regular commutative image and such that $\Cos{h(R(M))}\subseteq R(N)$, all the elements of $\Mscr_3$ satisfy the assumption of~\Cref{prop:minor-compatibility_coset}.
+Thus, by~\Cref{prop:minor-compatibility_coset}, the map $\mathcal I$ where for an $n$-ary $f\in\Mscr_3$ we define $\mathcal I(f)$ to be the union of all $f$-equivalence classes of size smaller than the constant $\ell(\alg N^r)$ given in \Cref{splitting-monoids_non_regular} is a selection function.
 It remains to show that it is bounded.
-Since $\alg M$ is finitely generated and $\alg N$ is finite, there is a finite number $L$ of homomorphisms $\alg M\to \alg N$, and therefore for an $n$-ary $f\in\Mscr_3$ there are only $L$-many possibilities for $f_i$ with $i\in [n]$.
-Thus, there are at most $L$ distinct constant sets for each $f\in\Mscr_3$, and therefore at most $L$ constant sets whose size is smaller than $K(\alg N^r)$.
+Since $\alg M$ is finitely generated and $\alg N$ is finite, there is a finite number $\lambda$ of homomorphisms $\alg M\to \alg N$, and therefore for an $n$-ary $f\in\Mscr_3$ there are only $\lambda$ possibilities for $f_i$ with $i\in [n]$.
+Thus, the number of distinct $f$-equivalence classes is $\lambda$ for each $f\in\Mscr_3$.
+Therefore, at most $\lambda$ of those $f$-equivalence classes have size smaller than $\ell(\alg N^r)$.
 It follows that $\mathcal I$ is a bounded selection function, which concludes the proof. \end{proof}